Methodological requirements

 During studies in Vilnius University, Institute of International Relations and Political Science students have to prepare various types of written assignments: essays, research papers, and final thesis.

 ESSAY is a paper of a descriptive-analytical kind, fitting the requirements of a scientific work.
 Its aim is to form analytical skills and reassert the knowledge gained throughout the course.
-Course syllabus should state whether students are required to write an essay or not.
-Appropriate length of an essay is in between 15 thousand and 17 thousand symbols (spaces and footnotes included).
-The deadline of submitting an essay is set by a course convener.
-The grade of an essay will form a part of the overall evaluation of student’s performance in a given course.
-Preparation of an essay equals 40 working hours of a student or 1 credit.
+The course syllabus should state whether students are required to write an essay or not.
+The scope and deadline of submitting an essay are set by a course instructor.
+The grade of an essay forms a part of the overall evaluation of student’s performance in a given course.

 TERM PAPER should fit the requirements of a scientific paper, reveal analytical skills and abilities.
 Its aim is to apply knowledge acquired in various courses and deepen research skills.
-Required length of a term paper is in between 30 and 35 thousand symbols (spaces and footnotes included).
-The deadline of submitting a term paper is set by a course convener.
-The grade of a term paper will form a part of the overall evaluation of student’s performance in a given course.
-Preparation of a term paper equals 80 working hours of a student or 2 credits.
+The course syllabus should state whether students are required to write an essay or not.
+The scope and deadline of submitting a term paper are set by a course instructor.
+The grade of a term paper forms a part of the overall evaluation of student’s performance in a given course.

 BACHELOR’S THESIS is a final research paper that meets the requirements for analytical research papers at the main university studies.
-The length of the thesis shall be 80-90 thousand characters (footnotes are not included).
-The average number of hours of student work required to complete the thesis is about 910 working hours, or 35 ECTS credits (10 of which must be spent on the Bachelor’s thesis seminars).
-The preparation of the Bachelor’s thesis is supervised by a thesis supervisor, with whom the student consults individually to coordinate the timetable for the preparation of the thesis and to discuss any issues arising during the preparation of the thesis.
-The activities for the preparation of the thesis are organised during the Bachelor’s thesis seminars.
-After fulfilling the requirements of a study program and successfully defending a thesis, a student is awarded a Bachelor’s degree.
+The length of the thesis shall be 80-90 thousand characters with spaces (footnotes are not included).
+The average number of hours of student work required to complete the thesis is about 910 working hours, or 35 ECTS credits (10 of which are for the BA thesis seminars).
+The preparation of the bachelor’s thesis is supervised by a thesis supervisor, with whom the student consults individually to coordinate the schedule for the thesis and to discuss any issues arising during the preparation of the thesis.
+The activities for the preparation of the thesis are organised during the bachelor’s thesis seminars.
+After fulfilling the requirements of the study program and successfully defending a thesis, a student is awarded a Bachelor’s degree.

 Research ethics

-Other aspects of research ethics are taken into account at the time of data collection.
-First, each participant must be informed in a language that he or she understands about the purpose, duration and procedures of the research, the right to refuse to participate in the research or to withdraw at any stage of the research, the possible discomfort, potential risks or other factors that could lead to the participant’s refusal to take part in the research, the expected benefits of the research, how the confidentiality of the participants will be guaranteed, and who will provide information in case of any questions.
-If necessary, the consent form may be in writing (Appendix 7) and must include the name of the researcher and contact details.
-A consent form is not required if the participant’s involvement in the research will involve no more than minimal risk, the identity of the participant will not be revealed, or if the research is conducted under natural conditions of observation, an anonymous interview, and if the answers of the participants in the research will not jeopardise their safety, employment status, reputation, etc.
+First, every research participant must be informed — in a language they understand — about the purpose, duration, and procedures of the study; the right to refuse participation or withdraw at any stage; any potential discomfort, risks, or other factors that could discourage participation; the expected benefits of the research; how confidentiality will be ensured; and who to contact in case of questions.
+If necessary, consent may be obtained in writing (Annex 7), in which case the researcher’s full name and contact details must be included.
+A written consent form is not required if the participant’s involvement poses no more than minimal risk, if the participant’s identity will not be disclosed, or if the study involves observation under natural conditions, anonymous surveys, and the participants’ responses do not endanger their safety, employment status, reputation, or similar interests.

-Each participant has the right to refuse to take part in the research at any stage of the research or to prevent the use of data already collected.
-The researcher may not use any pressure or otherwise force participation in the study.
-The researcher must treat the participants with respect and integrity, and must quote in a way that is as accurate as possible and does not misrepresent the message.
+Each participant has the right to refuse participation at any stage of the study or to prohibit the use of data already collected.
+The researcher must not exert pressure or otherwise force participation.
+Participants must be treated with respect and integrity, and any quotations must be presented accurately, without distorting the meaning.

 The research must be prepared in accordance with the Rules of Vilnius University on the Processing of Personal Data for the Purposes of Scientific Research.